Arthur Greiser: World War II

 Immediately following the German invasion of Poland, Greiser was transferred from Danzig and on 8 September was appointed Chef der Zivilverwaltung im Militärbezirk Posen or Chief of Civil Administration in the military district of Posen, which was annexed to the German Reich on 8 October 1939.
 The military administration ended and he was then appointed Gauleiter of the newly created Reichsgau Posen on 21 October.
 At the same time he was named Reich Defense Commissioner of the newly established Wehrkreis XXI, consisting of the new Reichsgau.
+As the Head of the Civil Administration of the Poznań District, Greiser made intensive efforts to incorporate Łódź into the Reich.
+Additionally, he was appointed to the Prussian State Council.
 On 2 November, he was also named Reichsstatthalter (Reich Governor) of the new territory, thereby uniting under his control the highest party and governmental offices in his jurisdiction.
 On 29 January 1940, the region was renamed Reichsgau Wartheland.
-On 30 January 1942, Greiser was promoted to SS-Obergruppenführer.
+On 7 July 1940, Greiser was made a Reichstag deputy for the new territory.
+A member of several Nazi paramilitary organizations, Greiser was made a NSFK-Gruppenführer as well as a NSKK-Obergruppenführer in April 1940.
+Finally, on 30 January 1942, he was promoted to SS-Obergruppenführer.

-The territory was potentially very rich – the Prussian Imperial province of Posen had been the breadbasket of Wilhelmine Germany before 1914, possessed an excellent rail and road network, and a comparatively healthy and well educated workforce; Litzmanstadt (Łódź) had developed a fairly sophisticated industrial base during the 19th century.
+The territory over which Greiser ruled was potentially very rich – the Prussian Imperial province of Posen had been the breadbasket of Wilhelmine Germany before 1914, possessed an excellent rail and road network, and a comparatively healthy and well educated workforce; Litzmanstadt (Łódź) had developed a fairly sophisticated industrial base during the 19th century.
 Although every Gauleiter was expected to fully Germanize his assigned area by any means, Greiser emphasized brutality to achieve this goal.
 He was an ardent racist who enthusiastically pursued an 'ethnic cleansing' program to rid the Warthegau of Poles and to resettle the 'cleansed' areas with ethnic Germans.
 This was along the lines of the racial theories espoused by Reichsführer-SS Heinrich Himmler.
 Mass expulsions of Poles from the Warthegau to the General Government and summary executions were the norm.
 A Polish servant in Greiser's house described him as "a powerfully built figure.
 He was a tall man, you could see his arrogance, his conceit.
 He was so vain, so full of himself—as if there was nothing above him, a god, almost.
 Everybody tried to get out of his way, people had to bow to him, salute him.
 And the Poles, he treated them with great contempt.
 For him the Poles were slaves, good for nothing but work".
 Greiser himself stated his beliefs: "If, in past times, other peoples enjoyed their century-long history by living well, and doing so by getting foreign peoples to work for them without compensating them accordingly and without meting out justice to them, then we too, as Germans want to learn from this history.
 No longer must we stand in the wings; on the contrary, we must altogether become a master race!".